Who may submit to Comparative Advantage?

 What is the length requirement?

 Submissions must be less than 25 pages, excluding the bibliography and extra data tables.

 What file types are required?

-Submit the body of the work as a Word document.
-If LaTeX is used, please include the .tex file.
-If images are used, include the images in the body and submit the images separately as .jpg files.
+If images are used, include the images in the body of the paper and submit the images separately as .jpg files.
 If spreadsheets are included, be sure the relevant data is linked.